Hiking with dog in Fall season - How to reconnect with nature and colours

 More by this Author

-I am describing here our experience with nature at a close range during spring season.
-You can try to have similar connection with cultures, history, architecture, etc. during your travels.
+I am describing here in an anecdotal and pictorial terms our experience with nature at a close range during winter season.
+You can try to have similar connection during your hikes.

 More and more people are hiking with their dogs in bear country.
 From personal experience, this article outlines tips that should protect yourself and your dog from an unwanted bear encounter.